The Porsche 718 Boxster GTS 4.0

 In essence, then, it’s a GT4 less hung up on lap times and more amiable as an everyday car.
 In the best GTS tradition it’s ticked all of the nicest options boxes on your behalf – active sports suspension, torque vectoring with a mechanical limited-slip differential, Sport Chrono, a telemetry app, sports exhaust… and a six-speed manual gearbox.
 They really have been listening to us.

 And we have been listening to our members.
 Because everyone liked the 981 Boxster GTS we had in the fleet back in 2017 we decided to get the brand new Boxster with its sweet four liter engine.
 Because top-down is best for summer.
-The car will join our fleet in May.

 4 liter naturally aspirated flat-six, 400PS, open-top Porsche with a manual gearbox.
 Enough said.